nehart/MMDocs/docs/dev_css.md

 # Development of the CSS

-This tutorial is designed for those who wish to contribute to the `MMDocs` development, with a particular focus on the CSS component.
+This tutorial is designed for those who wish to contribute to the `MMDocs` image development, with a particular focus on the CSS components.

+Norbert EHART (norbert@ehart.net) created this tutorial in 2024 and it is licensed under the CC-BY license.

 ## Clone the Repository

-In order to work on the template, it is first necessary to clone this repository.
+In order to work on the `MMDocs` image, it is first necessary to clone this repository.

 ```text
 git pull git@gitlab.ans.co.at:templates/mmdocs.git